John0b1000/TgdhStruct/README.md

 ```
 python3 setup.py sdist --formats=gztar
 ```
-This library can then be installed using the pip tool.
+This library can then be installed using the pip tool:
 ```
 pip3 install <filename>.tar.gz
 ```